 I’m Samara Haver.
 I studied psychology and neuroscience as an undergraduate at Colorado College.
 As a junior, I spent a semester off campus with Sea Education Association (SEA), where I learned to love tall ship sailing and marine biology.
 After graduation I moved to Woods Hole, MA to pursue marine science, working first for SEA and then for the NOAA Northeast Fisheries Science Center.
-At NOAA I was introduced to marine bioacoustics, and worked under Dr. Sofie Van Parijs in the Protected Species Branch passive acoustics research group.
+At NOAA I was introduced to marine bioacoustics and worked under Dr. Sofie Van Parijs in the Protected Species Branch passive acoustics research group.
 These days I am a graduate student in Wildlife Science at Oregon State University.
-I completed my master’s research in the Oregon State University Research Collective for Applied Acoustics (ORCAA) advised by Dr. Holger Klinck.
-I am now a Ph.D. student studying soundscape ecology, my data comes from the NOAA/NPS Noise Reference Station Network.
+I completed my master’s research in the Oregon State University Research Collective for Applied Acoustics (ORCAA) advised by Dr. Holger Klinck in 2017.
+I am now a Ph.D. student and NOAA Dr. Nancy Foster Scholar.
+My dissertation research focuses on soundscapes and ocean noise within U.S. waters.
+My data comes from the NOAA/NPS Noise Reference Station Network.